If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 Resident Taxpayers

-New Jersey residents (Individuals, Trusts and Estates) selling a house use the Git/Rep 3 Residency File Form.
-The form is due at closing and exempts the seller from paying income tax at that time.
+In New Jersey, residents selling a house use the Git/Rep 3 form, which expires at closing and exempts the seller from paying income taxes at that time.
+However, the seller must pay all necessary taxes, including capital gains, when filing the NJ-1040 return.

 New Jersey residents who sell their home and move out of state are considered nonresidents for purposes of the sale.
 NJ may require an estimated tax payment at closing and the seller will need to file a non-resident tax return for any gain or loss.